omarabusharar/ssc-2023/README.md

 # Mentality
 A winning submission for Apple's Swift Student Challenge 2023 about Mental Health.
 ## Description
 Mentality is an iPad app designed to teach the user about Mental Health and the importance of it.
-It is divided into four sections, Mental Health, Mental Hazards, Mental Care, and a quiz at the end to wrap things up and to help the user solidify their learning.
+It is divided into four sections, Mental Health, Mental Hazards, Mental Maintenance, and a quiz at the end to wrap things up and to help the user solidify their learning.

 ## Frameworks Used